-The Doyon Division mining property and the Westwood mine are held 100 per cent by IAMGOLD.
+The Doyon Division mining property and the Westwood mine are held 100 per cent by the Company.
 There are no agreements, joint venture partners, or third party obligations attached to the Westwood mine.
 All the necessary permits were obtained to build all the required surface infrastructures and the mine is completely located within the surface leases.

-The Doyon Division mining property consists of, among others, one mining lease for the Westwood mine.
+The Doyon Division mining property consists of, among others, one mining lease for the Westwood mine and one recently granted mining lease located west of the past producing Doyon Mine (B.M.
+1046, also called Grand Duc and registered in 2017, one mining lease for the past producing Doyon mine (B.M.
+695); two mining leases for the past producing Mouska mine (B.M.
+800 and 843); and 75 claims.
 Three tailing surface leases (P.R.
 999780, P.R.
 999794 and P.R.
 999803) are superimposed over parts of the property.
-The titleholder name of all the claims and leases is IAMGOLD Corporation at 100 per cent and all such claims are situated in Bousquet Township.
+The Company is the titleholder name of all the claims and leases at 100 per cent and all such claims are situated in Bousquet Township.